 Some states even mandate that dealers cannot sell gold or silver purchased from the public for a specified amount of time.
-Making it illegal for dealers to sell their inventory for days or weeks severely harms those who provide precious metals services to the public.
+Making it illegal for dealers to sell their inventory for days or weeks severely harms those who provide precious metals services to the public by tying up their capital.